 Identification: Bass-shaped with a dorsal fin similar to that of barred sand bass.
 Identified by the numerous reddish-brown or black spots that cover the body and fins.

-Size: Length is to 23 inches and weight to 7 pounds.
-Most caught off piers are less than 12 inches.
-The California record weighed 6 lb 12 oz and was taken at Newport Bay in 1994.
+Size: Length is to 15 inches and weight to 7 pounds.
+Most caught from piers are less than 12 inches.
+The California angling record weighed 6 lb 12 oz and was taken at Newport Bay in 1994.

-Range: Mazatlan, Mexico and the Gulf of California to Monterey; uncommon north of Cayucos.
+Range: Acapulco, Mexico, and the Gulf of California, to Monterey, central California; uncommon north of Cayucos.
 Very common in Newport Bay, Mission Bay, and San Diego Bay.
 (Reported from San Francisco Bay in the late 1800s.)

 Habitat: Typically found in shallow (2 to 30 feet), warm-water areas in bays and harbors as well as protected inshore environments along the coast.
+Recorded to a depth of 295 feet deep.
 Most commonly found where there is some form of structure—eelgrass, surfgrass or rocks.

 Piers: Generally caught from piers in bays but seen at almost all southern California piers.
 Best bets: Coronado Ferry Landing Pier, Embarcadero Marina Park Pier, Shelter Island Pier, Oceanside Harbor Pier, Dana Harbor Pier, Belmont Veterans Memorial Pier, Cabrillo Pier and Redondo Sportfishing Pier.
 Primarily caught March to November.